Putin remains reluctant in the future and Trump plans to run and win; In the news for 5 February | paNOW | Prince Albert, Saskatchewan - Mash Viral

 The baboon took the cub in a tree and rubbed it smoothly as if it were his, says safari operator Kurt Schultz, who had never seen such behavior in 20 years.

-“The baboon took care of the lion cub as if it were a baby baboon,” Schultz says.
+“The baboon cared for the lion cub as if it were a baby baboon,” Schultz says.
 “Male baboons take care of a lot, but the care of this lion cub was the same care as a female baboon for one of her own young.”

 A troop of baboons had gathered in an area with granite hills and boulders where it is known that lions and leopards hide their cubs while they go hunting, he says.